Zona do título e menção de responsabilidade

 Notas ao título

-- Fonte do título próprio: Title taken from item
+- Fonte do título próprio: Title based on the contents of the fonds

 Nível de descrição

 Zona de edição

 Menção de responsabilidade da edição

 Zona de detalhes específicos de materiais